 A number of Bendre’s poems were actually ನಾಟ್ಯಗೀತs or “dramatic songs” – many of them composed for dramas that were never completed!
 The two song-poems featured here were both written for a drama called ಸತಿ (Sati); which too remained uncompleted.

 Here is the context Bendre offers regarding these song-poems.

 A king of Pataliputra, having already wed three hundred princesses, invites to his palace the wife, Sati, of the celebrated ascetic Dhyanagupta of Vaishali.
 Cloistered in the queen’s quarters of the palace, these are the songs the three hundred princesses sing (in chorus) when they learn the news.

 (If the first song is an expression of the disquietude the princesses feel upon hearing of Sati’s arrival, the second is a full-throated lamentation of the pathos of their situation since she came.)

-Will you remember or Will you forget us – us all?
-Sweetheart, darling, gold-of-our-life, Will you come meet us – us all?
+Will you remember Or will you forget us – us all?
+Sweetheart, darling, light-of-our-life, Will you come meet us – us all?